kkhetarpal/ioc/README.md

 #### Running experiments on slurm
-To run the code on compute canada or any slurm cluster, make sure you have installed all dependencies and created a conda environment _intf_, following which use the script launcher_miniworld.sh by running:
+To run the code on compute canada or any slurm cluster, make sure you have installed all dependencies and created a conda environment _intf_.
+Now, use the script launcher_mujoco.sh wherein you would need to add account and add username and then run:
 ```
-chmod +x launcher_control.sh
+chmod +x launcher_mujoco.sh
-./launcher_control.sh
+./launcher_mujoco.sh
 ```

 To run the baseline option-critic, use the flag `--nointfc` in the above script: